ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Abstract

 \section{Abstract}

-Traditional methods for view-invariant learning from video rely on controlled multi-view settings with minimal scene clutter.
+Traditional methods for view-invariant learning rely on controlled multi-view training data with minimal scene clutter.
 However, they struggle with in-the-wild videos that exhibit extreme viewpoint differences and share little visual content.
-We introduce a method for learning rich video representations in the presence of such severe view-occlusions.
-We first define a geometry-based metric that ranks views at a fine-grained temporal scale by their likely occlusion level.
-Then, using those rankings, we formulate a knowledge distillation objective that preserves action-centric semantics with a novel curriculum learning procedure that pairs incrementally more challenging views over time, thereby allowing smooth adaptation to extreme viewpoint differences.
-We evaluate our approach on two tasks, outperforming SOTA models on both temporal keystep grounding and fine-grained keystep recognition benchmarks---particularly on views that exhibit severe occlusion.\footnote{Project page: \url{https://vision.cs.utexas.edu/projects/learning_view_distill/}}
+We introduce \textbf{ViewBridge}, a framework for learning rich video representations in the presence of severe view-occlusions.
+We introduce a knowledge distillation objective that preserves action-centric semantics, together with a novel curriculum learning procedure that pairs incrementally more challenging views over time, thereby allowing smooth adaptation to extreme viewpoint differences.
+To sort training video segments for the proposed curriculum, we define a geometry-based metric that reflects their likely occlusion level.
+While training leverages multi-view data, at inference time, the input is an uncalibrated, single-viewpoint video.
+Evaluating our approach on two tasks---temporal keystep grounding and fine-grained keystep recognition---we outperform SOTA approaches across three datasets (Ego-Exo4D, LEMMA, EPFL-Smart-Kitchen-30).\footnote{Project page: \url{https://vision.cs.utexas.edu/projects/learning_view_distill/}}